 OUSCI Preview- Hollywood Hot Rod's 1940 Ford Coupe

 There are a lot of amazing machines on display at the SEMA Show, but finding cars that are more than just pretty faces and owners willing to prove it on the track are not as easy to find.
-However, in the case of this '40 Ford, neither the builder or owner were a stumbling block in extending an invitation to the 2012 OPTIMA Ultimate Street Car Invitational, presented by Royal Purple and KN.
+However, in the case of this '40 Ford, neither the builder or owner were a stumbling block in extending an invitation to the 2012 OPTIMA Ultimate Street Car Invitational, presented by Royal Purple and K&N Filters.

 The builder of this impressive machine is OUSCI veteran, Troy Ladd of Hollywood Hot Rods and the owner is Source Interlink, the parent company of Street Rodder Magazine, which created this project for the 2012 Street Rodder Road Tour.
 The end result is a builder who knows how to prepare a car for a client, who is accustomed to testing (and subsequently, breaking) cars on a regular basis.
 The coupe will appear on the cover of the December 2012 issue of Street Rodder, but until you get your hands on a copy, we'll go over the big points with you.